RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions

 {which} satisfies $\{D_c,\gamma_5\}=0$~\cite{Chiu:1998gp}.
 The massive effective inverse Dirac operator is $D_c(m)^{-1} = 1/(D_c-m)$ which has the same form as that in the continuum~\cite{Liu:2002qu}.

-In our calculations, we use two sets of dynamical gauge configurations, namely those with 2+1 flavor Domain wall fermion (DWF) with the Iwasaki gauge action from the RBC/UKQCD collaboration~\cite{Blum:2014tka} and those with 2+1+1 flavor highly improved staggered quark (HISQ) ensemble with the Symanzik gauge action from the MILC collaboration~\cite{Bazavov:2012xda}.
+In our calculations, we use two sets of dynamical gauge configurations, namely those with 2+1 flavor domain wall fermions (DWF)~\cite{Kaplan:1992bt} with the Iwasaki gauge action from the RBC/UKQCD collaboration~\cite{RBC:2012cbl,Blum:2014tka,Mawhinney:2019cuc} and those with 2+1+1 flavor highly improved staggered quarks (HISQ)~\cite{Kogut:1974ag,Follana:2006rc} with the Symanzik gauge action from the MILC collaboration~\cite{MILC:2010pul,Bazavov:2012xda,Bazavov:2017lyh}.
 The information of the ensembles we use in this work can be found in Table~\ref{tab:lattice}.

 The RCs in different renormalization schemes can be obtained through imposing the specific renormalization conditions on the bare amputated Green's functions.
 If one uses a point source in a lattice simulation, then the bare Green's function $G_\mathcal{O}$ can be defined as